BeauTaapken/FaithOfDanshantTranslation/README.md

 ## This mod is a work in progress
-If you want to use this mod, you need to turn the folder into a .pak file
+If you want to use this mod, you need to turn the JoyFunRPG folder into a .pak file